 What's great about all of the dictionaries

-mentioned above is that you can use them FREE online.
-However, in many
+mentioned above is that you can use them FREE online or even as a smartphone app.

 search many different online dictionaries at once.
 This is a great free